Also known as: human flag negative, flag negative, vertical flag, wall bars flag, human flag regressions

 What is Human flag negative to vertical?

-The Human flag negative to vertical is a calisthenics progression where you walk your legs up wall bars to vertical, then slowly lower with control.
-It primarily targets the core (obliques and abs) and is an insane-level skill requiring strong shoulder stability and full-body tension.
+The Human flag negative to vertical is a high-skill calisthenics move where you walk your legs up wall bars to vertical and slowly lower with control.
+It primarily targets the core and obliques and is labeled insane difficulty - requires advanced strength, strict alignment, and progressive practice.

 How to Do Human flag negative to vertical